navishwadhwa/navishwadhwa.github.io/news/_posts/2022-09-07-first-grad.md

 category: news
 tags: [publication]
 ---
 Shabduli Sawant has accepted the offer to join the Wadhwa lab as its first graduate student, starting in January 2023.
-Welcome Shabduli!
+Welcome, Shabduli!